 Most often, Wilms tumor is not inherited, but there can be genetic reasons for the tumor’s development.

-- Children may have a mutated (changed), damaged, or missing gene; such a change can also cause other birth defects.
-About 15% of children with Wilms tumor also have other health problems at the time of their birth.
+Children may have a mutated (changed), damaged, or missing gene.
+This change can also cause other birth defects.
+About 15% of children with a Wilms tumor were born with other health problems.

-- Children with Beckwith-Wiedemann syndrome, a condition that causes enlarged internal organs and limbs, have a higher risk of developing Wilms tumor, kidney cysts, and tumors of the liver (hepatoblastoma), pancreas, and adrenal glands.
+Beckwith-Wiedemann syndrome is a condition that causes enlarged internal organs and limbs.
+Children with this syndrome have a higher risk of developing Wilms tumor, kidney cysts, and tumors of the liver (hepatoblastoma), pancreas, and adrenal glands.